SOE Agent Profiles

 Fate: Survived (killed in action after leaving SOE)

 Hugh Everard Joseph Dormer was born in London on 11 March 1919, the second son of Kenelm Dormer and Josephine Toohey, the daughter of an Australian MP.
 He spent his first years in Kenya before being educated at Ampleforth College in North Yorkshire.
-The Dormers were a noble, staunchly Catholic family with a long history of public service, and from an early age Hugh’s own deeply‐rooted religious and moral convictions left a lasting impression on everyone he met (Cardinal Basil Hume, formerly one of Dormer’s schoolmasters, thought he was destined for the priesthood).
+The Dormers were a noble, staunchly Catholic family with a long history of public service, and from an early age Hugh’s own deeply‐rooted religious and moral convictions left a lasting impression on everyone he met.
 He read Modern Languages at Christ Church, Oxford, and had ideas of pursuing a career in the Diplomatic Service, but when war broke out he left university and followed his father into the Irish Guards, being commissioned in November 1939.

 He spent three happy but uneventful years with the 2nd Armoured Battalion before signing up for an inter‐service scheme, which gave him his first exposure to special operations.
 It was a short but transformative experience: after taking part in a successful naval raid on a German convoy in the English Channel he wrote in his diary, "For the first time since the war started I know what it means to live".
 Someone must have noticed his enthusiasm, because a month later Lieutenant Dormer was invited for interview by SOE’s Independent French (or F) Section.